Self-Adaptive Physics-Informed Neural Networks using a Soft Attention Mechanism: Self-Adaptive Physics-Informed Neural Networks

-While the methods outlined in the previous section produce improvements in stability and accuracy over the baseline PINN, they are either nonadaptive or require brute-force adaptation at increased computational cost.
-Here we propose a simple procedure that uses fully-trainable weights and require no extra hyperparameters.
-Instead of hard-coding weights at particular regions of the solution, it is in agreement with the neural network philosophy of self-adaptation, where the adaptation weights in the loss function are updated by backpropagation together with the network weights.
-In effect, the adaptation weights behave as a multiplicative soft attention mask, in a way that is reminiscent of attention mechanisms used in computer vision ~\cite{wang2017residual,pang2019mask}.
+While previously proposed weighting methods produce improvements in stability and accuracy over the baseline PINN, they are either nonadaptive or introduce inflexible adaptation.
+Here we propose a simple procedure that applies fully-trainable weights to produce a multiplicative soft attention mask, in a manner that is reminiscent of attention mechanisms used in computer vision ~\cite{wang2017residual,pang2019mask}.
+Instead of hard-coding weights at particular regions of the solution, the proposed method is in agreement with the neural network philosophy of self-adaptation, where the weights in the loss function are updated by gradient descent side-by-side with the network weights.

 \bl{\boldsymbol{\lambda}} \l{\lambda}